JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 The **PersonAuthenticationType** script is described by a java interface whose methods should be overridden to implement an authentication workflow.
-The [article](person-authentication-interface.md) talks about these methods in detail and the psuedo code for each method.
+The [article](person-authentication-interface.md) talks about these methods in detail and the pseudo code for each method.

 ### B. UI pages: